LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/configuration-custom-code.md

 You can add custom code to an interaction.
 The code can be executed before the interaction runs, after the user has responded to the interaction, or after the interaction runs.

+### Requirements

+Your custom JavaScript code should be compatible with ES5, i.e., ECMAScript 5 (2009).
+There is an exception: The `toLocaleString` method isn't supported.

 ### Custom code indicator
 An interaction that contains custom code displays a green dot: